-As mentioned, the actor-centric feature map and the RROI techniques have been utilized in a number of applications~\cite{casas2019spatially, djuric2020multixnet, dp2018, ma2017rroi}, where it was found to lower displacement errors in trajectory forecasting tasks.
+As mentioned, the actor-centric feature map and the RROI techniques have been utilized in a number of applications~\cite{dp2018, casas2019spatially, djuric2020multixnet}, where it was found to lower displacement errors in trajectory forecasting tasks.
 In this paper we demonstrate that, by combining these ideas, convolutions are effective in modeling spatial interactions as well.
-Moreover, as shown in the experimental section, by varying the parameters of these ingredients one can control the level of interaction modeling, providing further evidence that spatial interactions can be effectively captured by convolutions.
+Moreover, as shown by our experiments, by varying the parameters of these ingredients one can control the level of interaction modeling, providing further evidence that spatial interactions can be effectively captured by convolutions.

 The implementation of these three components are illustrated in the dashed box in Fig.~\ref{fig:architecture}b, which we refer to as the interaction convolutional module (ICM).
 For each actor we define a square IR around it, which is then used to crop actor-centric features from the global feature map using bilinear interpolation.
 We vary the size, orientation, and the position of the actor in the IR to study their effects on the performance of interaction modeling (e.g., in the extreme case where the IR has no area, the cropped feature is just the feature pixel on the feature map).
-Note that we choose a square IR in order to simplify the discussion, and we refer to the length of the side of the square as the {\it IR size} in the following discussion.
-Similarly, the ICNN module always consists of six ConvBs and one ResB to gradually reduce the cropped feature map to a 1-D feature vector $f_c$ (e.g., if the crop size is $32 \times 32$, setting the strides of the last five ConvBs to 2 yields a 1-D vector; see Supplementary Material for detailed discussion on crop sizes and ICNN design).
-The final multimodal classification and future trajectory regression in the actor frame are obtained from this 1D vector via a single FC layer, one for each task.
+We choose a square IR to simplify the discussion.
+The length of the square side is referred to as {\it IR size} in the following discussion.
+Similarly, the ICNN module always consists of six ConvBs and one ResB to gradually reduce the cropped feature map to a 1D feature vector $f_c$ (e.g., if the crop size is $32 \times 32$, setting the strides of the last five ConvBs to 2 yields a $1$D vector; see Appendix for detailed discussion on crop sizes and ICNN design).
+The final multimodal classification and future trajectory regression in the actor frame are obtained from this $1$D vector via a single FC layer, one for each task.